HagerRafik/query_the_Chinook_Database/README.md

 ## we'll be answering the following questions:

->which artist has earned the most according to the InvoiceLine? </br>
+> - which artist has earned the most according to the InvoiceLine? </br>
->who are the artists with the most amount of albums created?</br>
+> - who are the artists with the most amount of albums created?</br>
->what is the most sold genre? </br>
+> - what is the most sold genre? </br>
->what is the most popular genre per country? </br>
+> - what is the most popular genre per country? </br>

 ## steps:
 1- open the "chinook.db" via SQLite DB browser </br>